icodeforlove/node-requester/Readme.md

 	encoding 'utf8',
 	// didRequestFail: null, (this has its own section)
 	// signRequest: null, (this has its own section)
+	// processResponse: null, (this has its own section)
 	dataType: 'RAW' // JSON or XML,
 	auth: {username: 'username', password: 'password'}, // basic auth for all requests
 	proxies: [{ip: '127.0.0.1', port: 1337}, {ip: '127.0.0.2', port: 1337}, {ip: '127.0.0.3', port: 1337}] // rotating proxy array